modmore/docs/en/50_Open_Source/Eureka/index.md

 **Abled**
 Local Storage is used to allow Eureka to open back up to wherever it was you left off.
 This is a connivence as well as an accessibility consideration for the cognitively disabled.
 If you'd rather not be reminded where you last were browsing, set `eureka.useLocalStorage` to `false` to always open Eureka to the root of the default media source.

+### Economic Considerations

+**Disabled**
+Eureka supports detects the `Save-Data` header to serve a reasonably smaller payload.
+For example, if we detect the `Save-Data` header being sent smaller thumbnails will be delivered.

+**Abled**
+Supporting the `Save-Data` header isn't just about serving a lighter payload &mdash; it is about responding to when we know we can afford to serve a gluteneous one.
+Eureka leverages this by serving high quality thumbnails when the `Save-Data` header is not detected.

 **Keyboard Shortcuts**
 As part of our accessibility and power&ndash;user considerations, Eureka provides the following keyboard shortcuts.